jeromerg/NCase/README.md

 var user = builder.NewContributor<IUser>("user");
 ```

-And you can extend the existing the definition, as following:
+So that you can extend the existing the definition, as following:

 <!--# NCaseCombiningContributors_DEF -->
 ```C#